Scanning Barcodes from Label Printing Scales on Point of Sale

 In order to use label printing scales, you’ll need to ensure that you set up items that are sold by weight using the barcode information.
 These items should have an SKU that is 5 digits long and must match the SKU that is configured on your scale.

 During checkout, scan the barcode label using your barcode scanner and the item will be added automatically to the customer’s cart.
 The item will appear with information from the total price on the barcode label with the item’s price and unit.

 Learn more about creating and managing items online.

 Note: Items will not scan correctly if the item SKU is not 5 digits, or if the item has not been set up to be sold by weight.
 Additionally, the barcode on the label must contain item price information, not item weight information.

 The format for UPC-A and EAN-13 barcodes is: 0-2AAAAA-BBBBB.
 It is important to note:

-Note: It is recommended that SKUs for UPC items are not matching number subsets of existing items.
-For example, item A has a SKU of 021234500999 and item B has a SKU of 12345 with a bar code label of 021234500999.
+Note: It is recommended that SKUs for UPC items are not matching the number subsets of existing items.
+For example, item A has an SKU of 021234500999 and item B has an SKU of 12345 with a barcode label of 021234500999.
 When item B is scanned, the barcode price will be mapped to item A and not item B.